Topics Covered in this Blog:

 - Varicose veins and spider veins

-If you believe you may have vein disease, we recommend consulting a vein specialist for a complete medical evaluation.
+If you believe you might have vein disease, we recommend consulting a vein specialist for a complete medical evaluation.

-Suppose you are at risk for venous thromboembolism due to any one of the above factors, including vein disease.
+Suppose you are at risk for venous thromboembolism due to any of the above factors, including vein disease.
 In that case, you may benefit from close monitoring and minimally invasive vein treatment performed by a vein specialist.
-We also recommend looking out for signs of blood clots in your legs at home.
-Next, we discuss what a blood clot in the leg feels like?
+Some signs of a blood clot can also be noticed on your own.

 OUR COMPLETE GUIDE TO UNDERSTANDING BLOOD CLOTS